el-rubio/Wordcount/README.md

 # wordcount3-project

-Django project built to count words in sentences and lists those words from highestto lowest # of words.
+Django project built to count words in sentences and lists those words from highest to lowest # of words.